yrs147/yrs147/README.md

 **A CS undergrad student currently serving as a Release Shadow in Kubernetes 1.27 Release Team with Experience in cloud native technologies.
 I am interested in Cloud Computing and DevOps .
 I cherish exploring new technologies.
-And every once in a while instead of typing, I try to play the keyboard as well🎹🎶**
+And every once in a while instead of typing, I try to play keyboard as well🎹🎶**